-There shall be an omnibus standing panel of between six and nine members with a variety of expertise, including jurisprudence, judicial experience, alternative dispute resolution and knowledge of ICANN's mission and work from which each specific IRP Panel shall be selected.
+There shall be an omnibus standing panel (the “Standing Panel”) of [seven]members with a variety of expertise, including jurisprudence, international law, judicial experience, alternative dispute resolution and knowledge of the DNS and ICANN's mission and work from which each specific IRP Panel shall be selected.
 The panelists shall serve for terms that are staggered to allow for continued review of the size of the panel and the range of expertise.
-A Chair of the standing panel shall be appointed for a term not to exceed three years.
-Individuals holding an official position or office within the ICANN structure are not eligible to serve on the standing panel.
-In the event that an omnibus standing panel: (i) is not in place when an IRP Panel must be convened for a given proceeding, the IRP proceeding will be considered by a one- or three-member panel comprised in accordance with the rules of the IRP Provider; or (ii) is in place but does not have the requisite diversity of skill and experience needed for a particular proceeding, the IRP Provider shall identify one or more panelists, as required, from outside the omnibus standing panel to augment the panel members for that proceeding.
+A Chair of the Standing Panel shall be appointed for a term not to exceed three years.
+Individuals holding an official position or office within the ICANN structure are not eligible to serve on the Standing Panel.
+In the event that an omnibus Standing Panel: (i) is not in place when an IRP Panel must be convened for a given proceeding, the IRP proceeding will be considered by a one- or three-member panel comprised in accordance with the rules of the IRP Provider; or (ii) is in place but does not have the requisite diversity of skill and experience or the requisite number of panelists needed for a particular proceeding, the IRP Provider shall identify one or more panelists, as required, from outside the omnibus standing panel to augment the panel members for that proceeding; provided, however, that all IRP proceedings must be chaired by a member of the Standing Panel.

-All IRP proceedings shall be administered by an international dispute resolution provider appointed from time to time by ICANN ("the IRP Provider").
-The membership of the standing panel shall be coordinated by the IRP Provider subject to approval by ICANN.
+All IRP proceedings shall be administered by an international dispute resolution provider to be selected through a tender process jointly managed by ICANN and the ICANN community acting through a cross community working group (the “IRP Provider").
+ICANN shall publish a draft tender document, and solicit and consider comments from the ICANN community, before finalizing the terms of the tender.
+The membership of the standing panel (including any stand-by panelists) shall be nominated by the ICANN Board and confirmed by the community through a process coordinated by the IRP Provider, subject to approval by ICANN, not to be unreasonably withheld.
+The selection of the panelists should include reasonable efforts to assemble a diverse panel, including without limitation diversity of legal tradition, geography, culture, language and gender, including reasonable efforts to select [at least one and] no more than [two] panelists from any ICAN region.

-Subject to the approval of the Board, the IRP Provider shall establish operating rules and procedures, which shall implement and be consistent with this Section 3.programsprogramsprograms
+Subject to the approval of the Board, the ICANN community, through a process coordinated by the IRP Provider, shall establish operating rules and procedures, consistent with this Section 3.

+The ICANN community, acting through a Cross-Community Working Group, may from time to time create rules, procedures and programs for the purpose of ensuring that the IRP is a fair and accessible form of independent review capable of holding ICANN to compliance with its bylaws for the benefit of the community as a whole.
+Such rules, procedures and programs shall only take effect with the consent of the Board, such consent not to be unreasonably withheld.
+Once adopted, these rules, procedures and programs shall have the same status and effect as these bylaws, save only that in case of conflict between any of them and these bylaws, these bylaws shall take precedence.